rdsea/iCOMOTSensors/IoTCloudUnits/genericalarmgenerator/README.md

 # Generic Alarm Data Generator
 This is a simple program that can be used to generate alarm data in a generic way.
 The idea is that there are many types of alarms can occur in open space environment, such as building, seaport, and streets.
-Normally such alarms are provided by some systems but as we do not have all possible alarm data, we can generate alarm data as input for testing how services are triggered based on such alamrs.
+Normally such alarms are provided by some systems but as we do not have all possible real alarm data, we can generate alarm data as input for testing how services are triggered based on such alarms.

-Our goal is to use the alarm generator to create alarms for simulations.
-Based on alarms, some systems must intelligently react by creating different resource slices for triggering data exchange needed for dealing the alarms.
-It is not our goal to use the alarms to analyze responses (although creating resource slices would aim at providing data and services for alarm responses)
+Our goal is to use the alarm generator to create alarms for emulations.
+Based on alarms, some systems must intelligently react by creating different resources as services for dealing the alarms.
+It is not our goal to use the alarms to analyze responses (although creating resources would aim at providing data and services for alarm responses)

 ## Common structure
 The common structure of an alarm entry should be, in CSV: